Is there Uber in Italy? A Guide to Rideshare Apps in Italy

 Tickets: For Trainitalia trains, tickets can be purchased on Trenitalia or Italo websites online or directly at the Trainitalia ticket machines in train stations, or through mobile apps.

-and local companies offer rentals across Italy, with prices starting around €30-€50 ($33-$55 USD) per day for a small car.
+Local companies offer rentals across Italy, with prices starting around €30-€50 ($33-$55 USD) per day to hire a small car.
 The main thing to note is that car hire costs can vary hugely depending on type of car (manual v automatic) and also how early you book.

 If you choose to hire a car in Italy, I highly recommend looking up information on the ZTL (Zona a Traffico Limitato) zones in the cities you plan to visit and stay in.
 These are zones where only authorized vehicles are allowed.
 Violating these restrictions can result in significant fines.
 As such, you may not always be able to park at your accommodation, especially if its located in historic old towns.